undergrad-partner-school

 Main Student Body

-That year, the school had 24.7% of students coming from another state.
-There was a total of 1,209 those pursuing undergraduate studies, including 12 international students.
-The number of transfer students at this school was 89.
+That year, the institution had 25.25% of students coming from another state.
+There was a total of 1,198 undergrad students, including 18 international students.
+83 students were accepted as transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 544 male and 890 female full-time students in 2024.
-There were 103 full-time graduate male and 131 full-time graduate female students at this school.
+The student body is coeducational, with 511 male and 932 female full-time students in 2025.
+103 full-time graduate men and 131 full-time graduate women attended this school.

 Student Population Diversity

-Higer Education is committed to focusing on the diversity of its student population and improving students' sense of inclusion and belonging.
+Higer Education is committed to expanding the diversity of its student body and improving students' sense of inclusion and belonging.
 In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
-Find out more about different ethnic groups you can meet at Hood College.
+Learn more about all the ethnic communities you might encounter at this institution.

 Cost